 Gilded Age Robber Barons

-Cornelius Vanderbilt was an American businessman who built his wealth through the railroading and shipping industries.
-Born in 1794, Vanderbilt was an early investor in the first railroads right as they were being built; because he got into the industry at the right time, he was able to accumulate an incredible amount of wealth.
+Cornelius Vanderbilt was an American businessman who built his wealth through the railroad and shipping industries.
+Born in 1794, Vanderbilt was an early investor in America's first railroads.
+He got into the industry at the ground floor and was able to accumulate incredible wealth.

-In the late 1840s, when people flocked to the West with the promise of finding gold, Vanderbilt took advantage of Americans’ needs to head toward California.
+After 1849, when people flocked to the West with the promise of finding gold, Vanderbilt took advantage of Americans’ wishes to head to California.
 He set up the Accessory Transit Company, which many hopefuls used to travel to the West Coast during the Gold Rush.